akartikus/ekotrana/README.md

 # ekotrana

-eKotrana is a cross-platform mobile application, made by Flutter, that allows user to manage to plan and reach their workout goals.
+eKotrana is a cross-platform mobile application, made by Flutter, that allows user to plan and reach their workout goals.